UnderwaterOwlbear/underwaterowlbear.github.io/_posts/2024-08-02-acoup-logistics.md

 ---
+layout: post
-Title: The Tyranny of the Wagon Equation
+title: The Tyranny of the Wagon Equation
-Author: Tyler Farrington
+author: Tyler Farrington
-Date: 2024-08-02
+date: 2024-08-02
-Tags: wargames
+tags: wargames
 ---

 Useful notes and rules of thumb from various AOUP posts.